thegooddocsproject/request-for-comment/RFC-010-core-strategy/RFC-010-core-strategy.md

 * How do our users access the content?
 * When and how is content reviewed, evaluated and archived?

-This work is intended to follow as future deliverables from the Content Strategy working group.
+This work is intended to follow as future deliverables from the Content Strategy working group, and will be incorporated into the Governance repo, and then our project docs and website, as appropriate.

 ## Feedback